 "Those games in which I represented South Africa in 1976 will remain indelibly as a highlight of my career," he says.

 "So will the period I spent with Pirates."

 By the time Bafana annexed the country's solitary African Nations Cup title in 1996, the diluted influence of white players in the PSL was already in full swing.

 But Clive Barker, who coached the side, says: "I was still able to include five white players with special talents like captain Neil Tovey, Mark Fish, Eric Tinkler and Roger de Sa in the 23-man squad.
-Admittedly there were not that many whites around to choose from but more than today and a 20% complement was not that bad.

 "Last year, there was only one white player in Bafana's Nations Cup squad and Dean Furman, the one exception, has been living in England since he was a kid."

 Barker says that, in his long career in South African football, both as a player initially with Durban City and Durban United, white players have played a significant but diminishing role in the goalkeeping, central defending and striking positions.

 "What a difference a Fish, a Lilley, a Tovey or strikers like Shane MacGregor and Jingles Pereira, who ended their careers with Kaizer Chiefs, would make today."